 I go looking for cats.

 That’s right.
-If I have to leave my two Siamese cats (Henry and Eliot) at home, then I want to find a local cat to love when I am away.
+If I have to leave my two traveling Siamese cats (Henry and Eliot) at home, then I want to find a local cat to love when I am away.

 Geneva, Switzerland was a total disappointment.
-Even though I roamed the streets of Old Town for hours, I didn’t see one cat—in an alley, on a windowsill or hiding in the bushes.
+Even though I roamed the streets of Old Town for hours, I didn’t see one cat—in an alley, on a windowsill, or hiding in the bushes.
 And I looked.

 Geneva is a city that has gone to the dogs.
 Their owners promenade them on the lakefront, bring them to bars and even let them run wild in the parks.

-So with great disappointment I said goodbye to Geneva without making the acquaintance of one Swiss cat.
+So with great disappointment, I said goodbye to Geneva without making the acquaintance of one Swiss cat.

 Then rounding a curve, I look down and see her.
 A beautiful Croatian calico cat is sunbathing on a boat dock.
 Quietly I ease myself down the rocky staircase and then pause.
 I don’t seem to have startled her.
 I slowly walk toward her.
 She appears to be asleep.
 I lower myself down to sit on the deck.
 I can see the water swirling below through the broken planks.
 Her tail twitches.
 She is dreaming.

 I touch her thick coat of fur.
 No reaction.
-I then pet her slowly, starting with her head and running my hand down her back.
+I stoop to pet her slowly, starting with her head and running my hand down her back.
 She rolls over to show me her belly.
 Then she looks out toward the horizon and purrs for me.
 Right then I know this will be my iconic photo of Croatia that will be memorized forever in my mind.

-PSS If you wish to help out these cats, there is an organization called SOS Dubrovnik Cats.
+If you wish to help out these cats, there is an organization called SOS Dubrovnik Cats.
 It accepts charitable contributions to help pay for the spaying and neutering of cats and limit overbreeding.